 Key Differences Between Fair Value vs Market Value

-- Another major and the key difference between Fair Value vs Market Value is that the fair value of an asset will always be adjusted for an impairment (when the value goes down) which is due on the asset and same can be used to arrive at the intrinsic value or the true value of the asset.
-On another hand the market value is the value which can be simply determined or can be arrived by the 2 parties that are involved in the transaction and when they meet and post their negotiation, they will arrive at a final price or the deal price which will not always be logically driven, and they are in most of the cases irrational in nature.
+- Another major and key difference between Fair Value vs Market Value is that the fair value of an asset will always be adjusted for an impairment (when the value goes down) which is due on the asset and the same can be used to arrive at the intrinsic value or the true value of the asset.
+On another hand, the market value is the value that can be simply determined or can be arrived at by the 2 parties that are involved in the transaction, and when they meet and post their negotiation, they will arrive at a final price or the deal price which will not always be logically driven, and they are in most of the cases irrational in nature.

 Fair Value vs Market Value Comparison Table

 Below is the topmost comparison between Fair Value vs Market Value

 |The Basis Of Comparisons Between Fair Value vs Market Value||

 |Basic Definition||Fair value can be referred to as the actual worth of an asset that will be derived fundamentally by using mathematical methods like discounted cash flow method etc. and which cannot be determined by any of the factors of the market forces.||Market value can be solely determined by the market forces or the factors of the supply and demand, and it is the value that is not determined fundamentally, of an asset.|